Facing the ‘F’ Word: The Dark Ar

 Let’s get something straight right out of the gate.
 The real horror isn’t losing your mind.
 It’s keeping it together just enough to never be rescued.

-Title: 10 Brutal Life Lessons The Shining Taught Us (Whether You Asked for Them or Not)
+10 Brutal Life Lessons The Shining Taught Us (Whether You Asked for Them or Not)

 Most horror movies let you distance yourself from the terror.
 You can say, Well, I’d never go into the basement, or I wouldn’t read the cursed book, or Why don’t they just leave?